juststrings/Haulage-Analysis/readme.md

 The dataset was provided by my mentor <br>
 [Sulaiman Lukman](https://www.linkedin.com/in/sulaimanlukmanadeleke/) <br>
 ## The dataset includes 5 excel sheets;
-- Closed trip list: This iclude more than 7 columns:
+- Closed trip list: This includes more than 7 columns:
     - Trip No
     - Date
     - Time